duckduckdoof/miniopolis/README.md

 # miniopolis

-A quicker, easier version of Mycropolis
+A quicker, easier version of Micropolis (Sim-City) which adds some Factorio-like resource gathering.

 Author: Caleb Scott